turquoiseowl/i18n/README.md

 Note that the following Chinese languages tags are normalized: zh-CN to zh-Hans, and zh-TW to zh-Hant.
 It is still safe to use zh-CN and zh-TW, but internally they will be treated as equivalent to their new forms.

-#### Validation attributes

-Generally speaking, the stock validation attributes in ASP.NET MVC are closed to change, which makes it difficult to use them with a framework like this.
-Still, I18N contains replacements for several `ValidationAttributes`, including a base class for extending to build your own.
-These replacements function similarly to the originals, but use the `ILocalizing` interface; just use normally and any derived text will pass through the localization process.
-Any custom interactions that occur using these attributes elsewhere in the framework, however, will not work as expected.
-For the most part, you should be able to swap `System.ComponentModel.DataAnnotations` and `i18n.DataAnnotations` namespaces cleanly.

 #### A reminder about folders in a web application